 One of the most common questions students ask their tutors is: how much should I read for this assignment?
 Inevitably, there is no satisfactory answer.
 It depends on how broad the topic is, how in-depth you’re asked to go and plenty else besides.
-As a headline figure I tend to recommend 8-12 texts is about the right amount for a History essay of the typical 3,000+ words.
+As a headline figure I tend to recommend 8-12 texts is about the right amount for a History essay.
 But that’s a rough guideline.
 To make sure you’re reading what you need for your essay you need to make sure you’ve covered your bases – this is less about how much and more about what to read.
 This is the first building block of writing a university essay, yet explicitly discussing the different types of readings out there very much depends being lucky enough to get a good tutor.
 So let’s put that right!

 There are four key kinds of texts you’ll be asked to read during a History degree.
 Making sure you’ve read the right things when preparing an essay is bound to be hit-and-miss unless you know which of these to seek out.
 And those four are: